szqin/AMLS_21-22_SN17018962/README.md

 ## Run the Code
 Please download the dataset zip file (3000 MRI images and label csv file): [Download Link](http://shorturl.at/hquDP) (file size is too large to upload).

-Please download the testing dataset zip file (200 MRI images and label csv file) in this repository.
+Please download the testing dataset zip file (200 MRI images and label csv file) in this repository: *AMLS-2021_test.zip*
 ## Packages Used